Salisbury University Data & Information Overview

 Student Loan Debt

 How Much Money Do Salisbury Graduates Make?bachelor's degree recipients from Salisbury make around $50,500 per year during the early years of their employment.
-That's great news for Salisbury students since it is 24% more than the average college graduate's salary of $40,800 per year.
+This is good news for future Salisbury graduates since it is 27% more than the average college graduate's salary of $39,802 per year.

 Location of Salisbury University